Local limit of the random degree constrained process: RTP and MTBP representations of RDCP on PWIT

-\begin{proof}[Proof of \refT{thm:mtbp-reproduces}] First we show that the edge-labelled MTBP tree (defined in \refD{def:mtbp}) has the same law as the RDCP on the PWIT, where the types in the MTBP correspond to the phantom saturation times in the RDCP on the PWIT.
-For that purpose, we need to show that if we condition on the event that the phantom saturation time of vertex $\i$ in the RDCP on the PWIT is $T_{\i} = t_0$ then \begin{itemize} \item the conditional probability mass function of $d(\i)$ is given by \eqref{eq:d-mass}, \item the root has $d(\rt)$ children, while any other vertex $\i$ has $d(\i)-1$ children, \item the probability density function of the phantom saturation time of child $d(\rt)$ of the root is \eqref{eq:dth-dens}, \item for the first $d(\rt)-1$ children of $\rt$, the set $\{(\tau^1, T_1), \dots, (\tau^{d(\rt)-1}, T_{d(\rt)-1}) \}$ of pairs have the same distribution as the set of $d(\rt)-1$ i.i.d.\ points of $\mathbb{R}_+^2$ with joint density function \eqref{eq:mtbp-joint-dens} and this random set is also independent of phantom saturation time of the $d(\rt)^{\text{th}}$ child, \item for the $d(\i)-1$ children of $\i \neq \rt$, the set $\{(\tau^{\i j}, T_{\i j}), \, j=1,\dots, d(\i)-1 \}$ of pairs have the same distribution as the set of $d(\i)-1$ i.i.d.\ points of $\mathbb{R}_+^2$ with joint density function \eqref{eq:mtbp-joint-dens}. \end{itemize}
+\begin{proof}[Proof of \refT{thm:mtbp-reproduces}] First we prove the statement of the theorem in the $\hat{t}=\infty$ case, i.e., we show that the edge-labelled MTBP tree (defined in \refD{def:mtbp}) has the same law as the connected component of the root in the final graph of the RDCP on the PWIT, where the types in the MTBP correspond to the phantom saturation times in the RDCP on the PWIT.
+For that purpose, we need to show that if we condition on the event that the phantom saturation time of vertex $\ibf$ in the RDCP on the PWIT is $T_{\ibf} = t_0$, then \begin{enumerate}[label=(\roman*)] \item the conditional probability mass function of $d(\ibf)$ is given by \eqref{eq:d-mass}, \item the root has $d(\rt)$ children, while any other vertex $\ibf$ has $d(\ibf)-1$ children, \item the probability density function of the phantom saturation time of child $d(\rt)$ of the root is \eqref{eq:dth-dens}, \item for the first $d(\rt)-1$ children of $\rt$, the set $\{(\tau^1, T_1), \dots, (\tau^{d(\rt)-1}, T_{d(\rt)-1}) \}$ of pairs have the same distribution as the set of $d(\rt)-1$ i.i.d.\ points of $\mathbb{R}_+^2$ with joint density function \eqref{eq:mtbp-joint-dens} and this random set is also independent of the phantom saturation time of the $d(\rt)^{\text{th}}$ child, \item for the $d(\ibf)-1$ children of $\ibf \neq \rt$, the set $\{(\tau^{\ibf j}, T_{\ibf j}), \, j=1,\dots, d(\ibf)-1 \}$ of pairs have the same distribution as the set of $d(\ibf)-1$ i.i.d.\ points of $\mathbb{R}_+^2$ with joint density function \eqref{eq:mtbp-joint-dens}. \end{enumerate}